Pompey's Pillar: Ascents

 Muslim traveller Ibn Battuta visited Alexandria in 1326 AD.
 He describes the pillar and recounts the tale of an archer who shot an arrow tied to a string over the column.
-This enabled him to pull a rope tied to the string over the pillar and secure it on the other side in order to climb over to the top of the pillar.
+This enabled him to pull a rope tied to the string over the pillar and secure it on the other side in order to climb to the top of the pillar.

 In early 1803, British naval officer Commander John Shortland of HMS Pandour flew a kite over Pompey's Pillar.
 This enabled him to get ropes over it, and then a rope ladder.
 On February 2, he and John White, Pandour's Master, climbed it.
 When they got to the top they displayed the Union Jack, drank a toast to King George III, and gave three cheers.
 Four days later they climbed the pillar again, erected a staff, fixed a weather vane, ate a beef steak, and again toasted the king.
 An etymology of the nickname "Pompey" for the Royal Navy's home port of Portsmouth and its football team suggests these sailors became known as "Pompey's boys" after scaling the Pillar, and the moniker spread; other unrelated origins are also possible.